brettkromkamp/contextualise/README.rst

 Feature Support
 ---------------
-The following provides an overview of Contextualis's existing (and planned) feature set:
+The following provides an overview of Contextualise's existing (and planned) feature set:

 **Existing Features**